8 Things to Change in Your Home for the Summer

 1 – Curtains

 The type of curtains you use depends on how you want to enjoy your living space.
 If you prefer to keep it dark and cool, you can keep the thick, dark-toned drapery.
 This helps keep the glaring sunlight out of your home and reduces the need for you to turn up the air conditioner.
+Read this blog to learn if your old AC unit can be charged with modern freon.

 However, if you are a fan of natural light and you enjoy some warmth in your home, opt for sheer, light curtains instead.
 This will allow all the natural light during the day time to come in and depending on where you live, it can even let the summer evening breeze come in and cool your home.